M1-CHPS/glhpc/docs/lecture4.md

   **Prof Example** - (SPR): Geometric mean Speedup (higher is better)  against the MKL reference configuration on `dgetrf` (LU), depending on the sampling algorithm.
 46x46 validation grid.
 7k/15k/30k denotes the samples count.
 GA-Adaptive outperforms all other sampling strategies for auto-tuning.
 With 30k samples it achieves a mean speedup of $\times 1.3$ of the MKL dgetrf kernel.
 </div>

-## Plot Example - What makes a good plot

-Ask yourself:

-- What do I want to communicate ?
-- What data do I need ?
-- **Is my plot understandable in ~10 seconds ?**
-- Is my plot self-contained ?
-- Is the context, environment, and methodology clear ?

 ## Plot Example - Summary

-HPC is a scientific endeavour; data analysis and plotting are essential.
+**HPC is a scientific endeavour**; data analysis and plotting are first class citizens.

 - Plots drive decisions
 - Plots make results trustworthy
 - Plots explain complex behaviors

 Datasets are large, multi-disciplinary, and often hard to reproduce.

+## Plot Example - What makes a good plot

+Ask yourself:

+- **Who am I speaking to ?**
+- What's my narrative?
+- **Is my plot understandable in ~10 seconds?**
+- Is my plot self-contained?
+- Is the context, environment, and methodology clear?

 # Experimental Methodology